andreacasalino/Cpp-Thread-Pool/README.md

 This package is a C++ implementation of the [thread pool](https://en.wikipedia.org/wiki/Thread_pool) pattern.
 Remember to leave a **star** if this package was useful.

-There are essentially 2 ways to use this library:
+There are essentially 3 ways to use this library:

- * use ./Lib/header/**EquiPool.h** to create and control a standard thread pool, where tasks are executed with a FIFO logic
+ * **CppThreadPool::Fifo** implements a standard thread pool, where tasks are executed with a FIFO logic
+ * **CppThreadPool::Lifo** implements a similar thread pool logics, where tasks are executed with a LIFO logic
- * use ./Lib/header/**PrioritizedPool.h** to create and control a prioritized thread pool, where tasks that are externally feeded, are ordered according to a priority level
+ * **CppThreadPool::Prioritized** implements a prioritized thread pool, where the tasks externally feeded are internally ordered according to a prescribed priority level

 Using this package is straightforward.
 You just have to build the thread pool you want to use:
 ```cpp